Mark Slater (fund manager)

 Mark Slater is a British fund manager, business writer and co-founder of Slater Investments.
 He is the son of the financier Jim Slater.

+Biography

-Slater's father gave him money to invest when he was sixteen.
+When Mark Slater was sixteen his father gave him money to invest.
 He worked as a journalist for the Investors Chronicle.
 In 1994, with Ralph Baber, he started a fund management company, Slater Investments.

 In March 2016, Slater and Steve Rawlings made a successful bid to change the management at Lakehouse, a building contractor in which they had a substantial investment.

 Recognition

 In 2014, Slater was named "fund manager of the year" by City A.M.

 In 2016 he was first on a list published by The Daily Telegraph of UK fund managers who had achieved an average return of more than 10 per cent over ten years.